d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 4. The coefficient of determination multiplied by 100 ($r^2 \times 100$) measures the percent of variation in the response variable that is explained by the relationship with the explanatory variable.
 The closer the value of the coefficient of determination is to 100%, the stronger the relationship.

 5. We can use the line of regression to predict values of the response variable for values of the explanatory variable.
-Do not use values of the explanatory variable that are outside of the range of values in the data set to predict values of the response variable (why?).
+Do not use values of the explanatory variable that are outside of the range of values in the data set to predict values of the response variable (reflect on why this is true.).
 This is called **extrapolation**.

 \newpage